 It’s a well known fact that parents don’t know anything, and they just don’t understand.
 In fact, there’s even a very handy little phrase to encompass just how passionately teenagers feel that, and how much they want you to know it too - ok boomer?

 Thankfully, there is an antidote for someone thinking they know everything, and that’s putting them into a position where they quickly discover that in fact they don’t.
-Different road surfaces, city peak hour, long distance road trips, winding mountain tracks, different weather conditions - 120 hours gives you the opportunity to put a learner in that position over and over again.
+Different road surfaces, hazards, city peak hour, long distance road trips, winding mountain tracks, different weather conditions - 120 hours gives you the opportunity to put a learner in that position over and over again.

 Of course, it puts you there right along with them.